fattazzo/total-gp-world-web/README.md

-# Total GP world: results, rankings, updated timetables and comparisons from the season 1950 to the present.
+# :racing_car: Total GP world: results, rankings, updated timetables and comparisons from the season 1950 to the present.

 ### :checkered_flag: Goals
 - **Responsive**: the layout fits for the web browser, tablet or smartphone.